eProsima/Fast-DDS-docs/docs/persistence.rst

 Example
 ^^^^^^^

-This example shows you how to configure a RTPSParticipant to activate and configure :ref:`persistence-sqlite3` plugin.
+This example shows you how to configure an RTPSParticipant to activate and configure :ref:`persistence-sqlite3` plugin.
 It also configures a Writer to persist its history on local storage, and a Reader to persist the highest notified sequence number on local storage.